Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

 The tachyon coefficient of the simple solution is given by

 This is again similar to the tachyon expectation value in Siegel gauge and Schnabl gauge.
 One surprise, however, is that if we compute the energy of the simple tachyon vacuum level by level given the exact coefficients, we obtain a divergent series.
-The reasons for this are discussed in detail in \cite{simple}, but ultimately it comes down to the fact that the simple solution receives contributions from wedge states all the way down to the identity string field, which is marginally a non-normalizable state.
-For this reason the simple tachyon vacuum is more singular than Schnabl's solution, which only contains wedge states of strictly positive width.
+The reasons for this are discussed in detail in \cite{simple}, but ultimately it comes down to the fact that the simple solution receives contributions from wedge states all the way down to the identity string field, which is marginally non-normalizable.
+For this reason the simple tachyon vacuum is less well-behaved in the level expansion than Schnabl's solution, which only contains wedge states of strictly positive width.
 However, the series for the energy of the simple tachyon vacuum can be resummed to give good agreement with Sen's conjecture.

-\subsection{Simple Intertwining Solution}
+\subsection{Simple intertwining solution}

-The analogue of the simple tachyon vacuum for marginal deformations was investigated by Kiermaier, Okawa, and Soler \cite{KOS}, who showed that the solution could be written in a surprisingly simple way in terms of boundary condition changing operators.
-Hidden additional structure was recognized several years later \cite{KOSsing}, which permitted a generalization of the solution to describe arbitrary time-independent backgrounds.
-We will call this the {\it simple intertwining solution}.
+The analogue of the simple tachyon vacuum for marginal deformations was investigated by Kiermaier, Okawa, and Soler \cite{KOS}, who showed that the solution can be written in a surprisingly simple way in terms of boundary condition changing operators.
+Later it was realized that the solution could be generalized to describe any time independent D-brane system \cite{KOSsing}, and comes very close to providing a proof of background independence in Witten's open bosonic string field theory.
+We call it the {\it simple intertwining solution}.
 Another version of the ``intertwining solution" was recently described in \cite{KOSsingII}, and is proposed to address some of the limitations of the solution described here.
-For further discussion we refer the reader to \cite{KOSsingII}.

-We start with the solution for regular marginal deformations.
-The simple tachyon vacuum is obtained from Schnabl's solution by replacing $\Omega$ with $\frac{1}{1+K}$.
-A similar replacement for Schnabl gauge marginal deformations gives

-It is still necessary to assume that the $V$s can be multiplied without singularity.
-The solution is real and lives in simple gauge:

-We now begin a gradual process of re-expressing the solution in stages so as to reveal its essential structure.
-In the following it is important that $F=\frac{1}{1+K}$ satisfies

-There is an analogous re-expression of the solution in Schnabl gauge \cite{KOSsing}, but it is more complicated and has not been closely studied.
-We start with
+We consider string field theory on a reference D-brane whose boundary conformal field theory we write as $\BCFT_0$.
+We want a solution of this string field theory which represents a target D-brane, whose boundary conformal field theory we write as $\BCFT_*$.
+Initially, we will assume that $\BCFT_0$ and $\BCFT_*$ are related by regular marginal deformation, as was done by Kiermaier, Okawa, and Soler.
+We start with the Schnabl gauge solution of subsection \ref{subsec:SchMarg} and make the replacement